UoL-SignalProcessingGroup/SMC-NUTS/README.md

 Please consult `experiments/run_experiments.py` to see examples of how this may be implemented in practice.

+When using the asymptoptic L-kernel.
+The Stan model requires a temperature parameter (phi) in order to change the model with a tempered distribution.
+Consult examples to see instances of how this is done.

 ## Future updates
 - Adaptive learning of both the mass matrix and step-size utilised by the sampler.